quai20/TOOTSEA/docs/README.md

 - Interpolation : force the linear interpolation on the serie.
 - Window length : length of the calculation window (in points).
 - nOverlap : length of the overlapping section between main windows (in points).
-- Confidence : Interval of confidence level (in percent).
+- Confidence : Interval of confidence level (in percent) (this parameter is only usefull if you have the signal processing toolbox)

 <img src="media/spectrum.png" alt="[spectrum]" width="70%"/>